la32094uf/docs-songbook-creator/README.md

 https://docs.google.com/document/d/1rJuI7p-X01jVMHJlVm40wECEvHXwEHD8H34lp99zUZk/edit?usp=sharing

+Open your copy of the google-doc, and find the id of the doc in your navigation-bar (url).

-Open the google-sheet script, and to point to the id your google-doc
+Open your copy google-sheet script, and to point to the id your google-doc.

 Use the button in the top of the google-sheet to generate the google-doc based on your own songbook.

+(You have to allow the sheet to run, and re-click the button afterwards).

 ----